hvinoy/Mission-to-Mars/README.md

 Visited multiple websites to collect data and cpnverted the data into the necessary format.

 Used MongoDB with Flask templating to create a new HTML page that displays all of the information that was scraped from the websites.
+Used Splinter to navigate the sites when needed and BeautifulSoup to help find and parse out the necessary data.

 ![image](https://user-images.githubusercontent.com/78995175/134271634-46f841f9-f8a4-4a8c-bd2b-0f0564bcbbd6.png)